yorak/fashion-mnist/README.md

 The fashion-MNIST data and utils use the MIT License (MIT) Copyright © [2017] Zalando SE, https://tech.zalando.com

-According to [kaggle.com](https://www.kaggle.com/c/atzb-mnist-digit-classification) the digits-MNIST data is licensed under (Creative Commons Attribution-Share Alike 3.0 license)[https://creativecommons.org/licenses/by-sa/3.0/].
+According to [kaggle.com](https://www.kaggle.com/c/atzb-mnist-digit-classification) the digits-MNIST data is licensed under [Creative Commons Attribution-Share Alike 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).

 The Python implementation of MDLP by Github user (navicto)[https://github.com/navicto] is licensed under GPLv3.
 It is included as a `git` submodule.